port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/ci-cd/github-action/github-action.md

 # GitHub Action

-Our [GitHub action](https://github.com/marketplace/actions/port-github-action) allows you to interact with entities in Port directly from your GitHub workflows.
+Our [GitHub action](https://github.com/marketplace/actions/port-github-action) allows you to create/update and query entities in Port directly from your GitHub workflows.

 :::tip public repository
 Our GitHub action is open source - see it [**here**](https://github.com/port-labs/port-github-action)